day8/re-frame/README.md

 knew we liked reagent, but it took a while for the penny to drop as to why.

 Finally, we believe in one way data flow.
-We don't like read/write `cursors` which allow for the two way flow of data. re-frame does implement two data way flow, but it uses two, seperate, one-way flows to do it.
+We don't like read/write `cursors` which promote two way flow of data. re-frame does implement two data way flow, but it uses two, seperate, one-way flows to do it.

-If you aren't familiar with FRP, I'd recomend that you read [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754 before you go any further.
+If you aren't familiar with FRP, I'd recomend [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754 before you go any further.

 ## The Parts